Meet John Doe: Production

 The film was screenwriter Robert Riskin's last collaboration with Capra.
 The screenplay was derived from a 1939 film treatment, titled "The Life and Death of John Doe", written by Richard Connell and Robert Presnell who would go on to be the recipients of the film's sole Academy Award nomination for Best Original Story.
 The treatment was based upon Connell's 1922 Century Magazine story titled "A Reputation".

 Gary Cooper was always Frank Capra's first choice to play John Doe.
 Cooper had agreed to the part without reading a script for two reasons: He had enjoyed working with Capra on their earlier collaboration, Mr. Deeds Goes to Town (1936), and he wanted to work with Barbara Stanwyck.
-The role of the hardbitten news reporter, however, was initially offered to Ann Sheridan, but the first choice for the role had been turned down by Warner Bros. due to a contract dispute, and Olivia de Havilland was similarly contacted, albeit unsuccessfully.
+The role of the hardbitten news reporter, however, was initially offered to Ann Sheridan, but the first choice for the role had been turned down by Warner Bros.
+Pictures due to a contract dispute, and Olivia de Havilland was similarly contacted, albeit unsuccessfully.

+Director Frank Capra later described the film's ending as one of its most challenging aspects.
+In an interview, he noted that multiple endings were attempted and that the final version was chosen as "the one we were least dissatisfied with."
+Capra suggested that the difficulty in concluding the story may have stemmed from structural issues earlier in the narrative, stating that if a film cannot be ended satisfactorily, "perhaps the construction somewhere in the story is wrong."
+He also observed that the film's thematic and motivational elements may have become "tangled", complicating its resolution.

+Despite these creative challenges, Capra remarked that the film was financially successful for him and co-writer Robert Riskin, as they independently financed and owned the production, allowing them to profit even though it was not among his biggest box-office hits.

 The composer selected was frequent Capra collaborator Dimitri Tiomkin, who also did the scores for Capra's Lost Horizon, Mr. Smith Goes to Washington and It's a Wonderful Life.
 He later won two music Oscars for the non-Capra film High Noon.